kaitz/paq8pxv/components.md

 // second parameter is component index upto number defined in vms
 // third not used, set 0
 // forth parameter is index into pr[] array
-// sixth parameter is index into pr[] array vmi(AVG,0,0,1,2);
+// fifth parameter is index into pr[] array vmi(AVG,0,0,1,2);
 ```
 ### SCM